 Fuller Lake Trail is a 2.6 mile lightly trafficked out and back trail located near Glide, Oregon that features a lake and is good for all skill levels.
-The trail is primarily used for hiking and mountain biking and is accessible from June until September.
+The trail is primarily used for hiking and mountain biking and is best used from June until September.

 Directions from Roseburg: Travel east on Highway 138 23 miles past the North Umpqua Ranger Station to Steamboat Creek Forest Service Road 38.
 Follow 38 to Forest Service Road 3817, approximately nine miles.
 Follow 3817 to Forest Service Road 3850.
 Follow 3850 about 10 miles to Forest Service Road 3810 and turn left.
 Follow 3810 for a quarter mile to 3810-380, and follow this road to the Fuller Lake Trailhead in about one mile.